-- 1. The ORC/OBR of the original orders are grouped first, followed by the ORC/OBR of the accepted replacement orders.
-Declined replacement orders are not included in the confirmation. - 2.
-The original orders contain RQ (replaced as requested) Order Control codes, similar to the response to a solicited order replacement. - 3.
-Accepted replacement orders echo their RA or RO Order Control codes, are assigned both Placer and Filler order numbers, and have an appropriate Order Status such as IP (in process). - 4.
-Any Placer-specified replacement orders (RO) that cannot be executed are included in the replacement order list with an Order Control code UA (unable to accept).
+- 5. If the placer wishes to cancel the original orders without replacement or supplementation, the original orders should be returned with control code CA and the replacement or supplemental orders with control code RD. - 6.
+Placer systems should respond to recommendations for replacement or supplemental orders only within the date range specified in ORC-36 of the recommendations. - 4.
+Recommendation response confirmation.
+If a recommendation response is received from the Placer before the HD Order Status stop time, or if a supplementation request is received, the Filler responds with an ORL^O22 confirmation message similar in structure to the confirmation of a solicited order replacement, with the following features: - 1.
+The ORC/OBR of the original orders are grouped first, followed by the ORC/OBR of the accepted recommended orders.
+Declined orders are not included in the confirmation. - 2.
+The original orders contain RQ (replaced as requested) or SQ (supplemented as requested) Order Control codes, similar to the response to a solicited order replacement. - 3.
+Accepted replacement or supplemental orders echo their RA or RO Order Control codes, are assigned both Placer and Filler order numbers, and have an appropriate Order Status such as IP (in process). - 4.
+Any Placer-specified replacement orders (RO) or supplemental orders that cannot be executed are included in the replacement order list with an Order Control code UA (unable to accept).

-If the HD Order Status Date Range stop time is passed without a replacement request from the Placer, a status update message is transmitted from the Filler to the Placer changing the HD Order Status to an appropriate value, and the recommendations are canceled.
+In order replacement, if the HD Order Status Date Range stop time is passed without a replacement request from the Placer, a status update message for the existing order(s) is transmitted from the Filler to the Placer changing the HD Order Status to an appropriate value, and the recommendations are canceled.

 Specimens.
-If specimens are available and appropriate for analysis, order recommendations (Filler to Placer) may include SPM segments referring to those specimens.
+If specimens are available and appropriate for analysis, order recommendations

+- (Filler to Placer) may include SPM segments referring to those specimens.
 If more than one order can be fulfilled by a specimen, its SPM segment must be repeated for each order to be assigned to it.
-It is the responsibility of the Filler to ensure that the assigned specimens are
+It is the responsibility of the Filler to ensure that the assigned specimens are appropriate and have the capacity (e.g., volume) to support the proposed testing.
+OBR-11 (specimen activity code) may also be populated in recommended orders to indicate whether that recommended test can be run on a specimen in the laboratory, or whether a new specimen should be drawn by the lab or by another service.
+Because the use of the SPM segment as described - above provides more information (it associates a specific available specimen with a specific recommendation) it takes precedence in communicating specimen availability and test assignment, and use of OBR-11 is discouraged except in cases where it is useful to communicate who should be responsible for providing a new specimen.

-- 650 appropriate and have the capacity (e.g., volume) to support the proposed testing.
-The replacement request message (Placer to Filler) must include the SPM segment to confirm use of that specimen for replacement orders.
-If a proposed order does not contain an SPM segment or if the replacement request does not confirm the SPM segment, the accepted replacement order(s) will require a new specimen.
-Because order replacement is inherently an order-centric process, - 655 specimen- and container-centric ordering patterns (O33 and O35 events) are not supported by the LCC.
+The replacement or supplementation request message (Placer to Filler) must return the SPM segment with each accepted or new order to confirm use of that specimen for those orders.
+If a proposed order does not contain an SPM segment or if the replacement request does not confirm the SPM segment, the accepted replacement or supplemental order(s) will require a new specimen.
+Because order replacement is inherently an order-centric process, specimen- and container-centric ordering patterns (O33 and O35 events) are not supported by the LCC.
 Instead, the message should be oriented around the orders, and specimens should be assigned to them as noted above.